mattheww/gomill/gomill_docs/competitions.rst

 well-behaved).
 The partial games will be forgotten; the ringmaster will replay them as necessary if the competition is resumed later.

-You can also stop a competition by running the :program:`ringmaster` :action:`stop` action from a shell; like :kbd:`Ctrl-X`, this will be acknowledged when the next game result comes in, and the ringmaster will wait for games in progress to complete.
+You can also stop a competition by running the command line :action:`stop` action from a shell; like :kbd:`Ctrl-X`, this will be acknowledged when the next game result comes in, and the ringmaster will wait for games in progress to complete.

 Running players
 ^^^^^^^^^^^^^^^

-The ringmaster requires the players to be standalone executables which speak :term:`GTP` version 2 on their standard input and output streams.
+The ringmaster requires the player engines to be standalone executables which speak :term:`GTP` version 2 on their standard input and output streams.

-It launches the executables itself, with command line arguments and other environment as detailed by the :ref:`Player settings <player configuration>` in the control file.
+It launches the executables itself, with command line arguments and other environment as detailed by the :ref:`player settings <player configuration>` in the control file.

 It launches a new engine subprocess for each game and closes it when the game is terminated.

-.. tip:: To run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting-cls:`Player` definition.
+.. tip:: To run a player on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting-cls:`Player` definition.